 This line from firemen, that Beatty tells Montag perfectly summarizes his character.
 Why bother with anything complex if it can be destroyed and life kept simple?
 Bradbury uses this line to describe a slippery slope created by accepting an intolerance for ideas.

 The novel has a lot of other quotes that you can use as an inspiration for your papers.
-For example, if you need to write a definition essay, you can view topics and use one of the quotes as a supporting argument for your points.
+For example, if you need to write a dissertation, you can view dissertation topics and use one of them.
+Also, in our blog you can see examples of coursework.